madpiano/2019-432/quizzes/quiz2/README.md

 # Information for Quiz 2

 Quiz 2 includes 36 questions, not including the selection of your name, and the final affirmation at the end.
-You must complete this Quiz by 2 PM on Tuesday May 2.
+You must complete this Quiz by 2 PM on Thursday 2019-05-02.
 All materials will be available here by 5 PM on Thursday April 25.

 ## 1. The Google Form You'll Need to Actually Submit Your Responses is at http://bit.ly/432-2019-quiz-2-form